 Just in case you haven’t heard yet, the Patient Driven Payment Model, more commonly referred to as PDPM, is coming into effect this year!
 And although a large part of this new reimbursement model is related to coding changes and staff re-training, there’s a piece of this puzzle that hasn’t gotten much limelight—data collection.

-We included data-driven decision making and how we believe the importance will rise this year in our newest white paper, The Future of Long-Term Care: Predictions for 2019, because it’s a big topic and we know that facilities want to meet financial goals while continuing to serve those in need, well into the future.
+We included data-driven decision making and how we believe the importance will rise this year in our newest white paper, The Future of Long-Term Care: Predictions, because it’s a big topic and we know that facilities want to meet financial goals while continuing to serve those in need, well into the future.

 Coupled with the requirements for value-based care, a mass amount of episodic data is needed for a skilled nursing facility to accurately get reimbursed for 2019.
 Long-term care facilities have slowly been adopting electronic health records (EHRs) and various other technologies to drive operational efficiency and improve the quality of care.
 The onset of this new technology and its massive proliferation of data brings a new problem for this industry -data integrity.
 Skilled nursing facilities will need to use the new resident data effectively.
 Haphazardly adopting technology and lack of training can leave administrators and users feeling completely unfamiliar with the breadth of how their technological tools can help them reach business and financial goals.
 Let’s discuss how using data and data-driven measures to control rising costs can reduce duplication and other inefficiencies and can successfully position the organization for PDPM and even value-based care.